Carlos Santana Player Props: Pirates vs. Guardians

 Carlos Santana At The Plate

-- Santana has picked up a hit in 58.1% of his 86 games this year, with multiple hits in 20.9% of them.

-- He has gone deep in 10.5% of his games this season, and 2.5% of his trips to the dish.
+- In 10.3% of his games this year, he has hit a home run, and 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.